 The environmental surveys will involve the use of an acoustic Sub-bottom profiler (SBP), a vertical magnetic gradiometer and a High Frequency Scanning Multibeam Echo Sounder (MBES).
 The GI works will involve rotary core and Geobore S drilling and concrete coring into an existing cofferdam concrete plug.
-Underwater noise emissions will come from the environmental surveys (e.g., acoustics from the Sub-bottom profiler, and the Multibeam Echo Sounder) and the GI works (e.g., jack-up barge and borehole drilling).
-See Table 3.3 for an example of the underwater noise levels which are emitted by the proposed works equipment at 1m from the source.
+Underwater noise emissions will come from the environmental surveys (e.g., acoustics from the Sub-bottom profiler, and the Multibeam Echo Sounder) and the Works (e.g., jack-up barge and borehole drilling).
+See Table 3.3 for an example of the Peak Sound Pressures and frequencies which are emitted by the Works equipment.